 Certain special equipment is necessary.
 The OPD Mounted Police Unit rides “English,” a formal military style of riding.
 Horses are equipped with English saddle, saddle pads, irons, bridal, bit and reins.
 In addition each horse is fitted with special horse shoes that allow for traction on multiple surfaces.
 During specific assignments horse may be equipped in riot gear with their own masks and shin guards.
 The unit also has specialty training aids like a 72′ ball that the horses push around and play with to build confidence when working and pushing through crowds.

 The horses also have their own unique needs for nutrition and health.
 On average, a horse’s basic needs cost $1,800 a year per horse.
-Your donation helps us care for the Mounted Patrol Unit and show our support!
+Your donation helps us care for the Mounted Patrol Unit!

 Fun Fact: Horses have the comparable intellect of a 4-year-old child and play all the time.
 Play and reward is the form of training that best molds the horses into confident officers, willing and able to serve alongside their human partners.